 Your local food delivery app will need to provide users with relevant menus and control the processes of ordering and delivery.
 That’s where most of the business logic of the service is located.

-With API, it is easy to scale your food delivery service in case you want to add support for another platform or expand your services to new cities.
+Being a food delivery startup, with API, it is easy to scale your food delivery service in case you want to add support for another platform or expand your services to new cities.
 In fact, with a public API, you can also provide third-party developers to embed order functions into their service, just like the Postmates delivery does.

 This part is easiest to implement for your mobile app development team.
 The only difficulty, though, is data harvesting.
 The following data is essentially required for your local delivery app.